A discussion on the symmetry of relativistic Vlasov gas and its accretion in Kerr-Newman black hole: Introduction

-For non-Schwarzschild black holes, Cie{\'s}lik \cite{Cieslik-Mach(2020)} and Li \cite{Li(2025)} demonstrated that black hole charge suppresses mass accretion rates, and considered both charged black holes and charged gases.
-In stationary axisymmetric spacetimes, they developed Kerr accretion models for gas confined to the equatorial plane \cite{Cieslik-Mach(2022),Mach-Odrzywolek(2023)} and unbound configurations \cite{Li(2023)}.
-Discussions on the phase space structure of gas in stationary axisymmetric spacetimes and related applications can be found in Refs. \cite{Rioseco-Sarbach(2023),Rein(2014),Rein(2023),Amesl(2016),Cai(2023)}.
+For non‑Schwarzschild black holes, Cie{\'s}lik \cite{Cieslik-Mach(2020)} extended the Vlasov accretion model to the Reissner‑Nordstr\"om spacetime, assuming a neutral J\"uttner‑distributed gas, and showed that the black hole charge suppresses the mass accretion rate.
+Li et al. \cite{Li(2025)} further considered a single‑species charged Fermi gas in Reissner‑Nordstr\"om spacetime, introducing the concept of a charge accretion rate.
+However, both works are restricted to spherical symmetry and do not include the effect of a neutral plasma (i.e., two species of opposite charges) or the rotation of the black hole.
+In stationary axisymmetric spacetimes, they developed Kerr accretion models for gas confined to the equatorial plane \cite{Cieslik-Mach(2022), Mach-Odrzywolek(2023)} and unbound configurations \cite{Li(2023)}.
+Discussions regarding the phase space structure of gas in stationary axisymmetric spacetimes and related applications can be found in Refs. \cite{Rein(2014),Rioseco-Sarbach(2023),Rein(2023),Amesl(2016),Cai(2023)}.
+Mach et al. investigated the accretion of neutral gas in Kerr spacetime and computed the full accretion rates, specifically treating slowly rotating Kerr black holes as well as analyzing Bondi-type accretion in the Kerr spacetime background \cite{Mach(20261), Mach(20262)}.

+We study a new model: a Kerr-Newman black hole accreting a collisionless plasma from infinity.
+The gas is assumed sufficiently dilute and the particle charges sufficiently small that particles can be treated as test particles, with gravity dominating over electromagnetic forces at infinity.
+We find that, although a single-species charged gas deviates from neutral-gas behavior due to electromagnetic interactions, in a neutral plasma the deviations of the positively and negatively charged components cancel exactly to leading order.
+Consequently, the plasma's macroscopic dynamics are, to leading order, identical to those of a neutral gas, while a residual net charge current slowly neutralizes the black hole charge.

 This paper is organized as follows.
-Sec. \ref{Sec2} discusses how the Vlasov equation and spacetime symmetries constrain the distribution function in Kerr-Newman (KN) spacetime.
-Sec. \ref{Sec3} analyzes charged particle trajectories.
-Sec. \ref{Sec4} derives physical quantities: particle number density, pressures, accretion rates, and asymptotic behavior.
-Sec. \ref{Sec5} presents numerically computed profiles of these physical quantities.
-Finally, Sec. \ref{Sec6} offers a concluding summary of the work.
+Sec.\,\ref{Sec2} develops the theoretical framework, demonstrating how spacetime symmetries constrain the distribution function in Kerr-Newman spacetime.
+Sec.\,\ref{Sec3} analyzes charged particle trajectories and phase space structure.
+Sec.\,\ref{Sec4} derives physical observables including particle number density and pressures, discusses the diagnostic parameters for the deviation of the Vlasov gas from a perfect fluid, and finally presents the detailed expressions for the accretion rates.
+Sec.\,\ref{Sec5} presents numerical results profiling these quantities and their implications for black hole evolution.
+Finally, Sec.\,\ref{Sec6} offers a concluding summary of the work.